Sedona-Solutions/eslint-config-sedona/README.md

  npm i --save-dev eslint eslint-config-sedona
  ```

- Create an .eslintrc file at your project's root.
+ Create an .eslintrc file at the root of your project.

  Use `extends` with "sedona/set" in .eslintrc to specify that one of our rules sets apply to it.